How can you set up research data management from the start?

 Data Classification tool for researchers

-To help you to determine the data classification for your research data assets, the VU has developed a tool that will help you to assess and classify the availability, integrity and confidentiality risks of these assets.
+To help you to determine the data classification for your research data assets, VU Amsterdam has developed a tool that will help you to assess and classify the availability, integrity and confidentiality risks of these assets.
 Based on your results from using the tool, you may need to seek further advice from VU Security and Privacy Experts (see below).
 Some basic security tips were compiled by the data steward of the Faculty of Behavioural and Movement Sciences.

 VU Security and Privacy experts